Self-Host Azure DevOps Agent on AKS

 Azure DevOps requires compute to run pipelines.
 It can be hosted by Microsoft (as Azure DevOps service bill) or self hosted.

-Since the Docker deprecation as running execution inside Kubernetes, you can not use docker commands for your pipelines.
+Since the Docker deprecatio as running execution inside Kubernetes, you can not use docker commands for your pipelines.
 However, if you are using Azure Container Registry from your Azure DevOps pipelines, you can execute their commands related from the Azure CLI.

 This repo contains the necessary files to deploy a self-hosted Azure DevOps agent on Azure Kubernetes Service (AKS) using a Personal Access Token (PAT) authentication, next to a quick custom to enable Azure CLI for your pipelines.